-Any significant service modifications will be subject to review under the latest FTA procedures for adherence to Title VI of the Civil Rights Act of 1964, as amended, the approval of the appropriate Metro Service Council(s), and the local transit provider's Board of Governance, and must be in compliance with local, regional, and labor legislation or agreements.
-Finally, the agency that assumes service will be required to maintain or improve the days, spreadspan, and frequency of the exitingexisting Metro service for at least a enetwo-year period (two-year lag) for which Metro will include such operation through the FAP.
+Any significant service modifications will be subject to review under Title VI of the Civil Rights Act of 1964, as amended, the approval of the appropriate Metro Service Council(s) and the local transit provider's Board of Governance, and must be in compliance with local, regional, and labor legislation or agreements.
+Finally, the agency that assumes service will be required to maintain or improve the days, spread, and frequency of the exiting service for at least a one-year period.
 In addition, the assuming agency must be a participant in the regional TAP program to minimize fare change impacts.